-Especially important annual cycles are the preparation of the president's budget and the drafting of the State of the Union address and the Economic Report of the President.
+The following are important yearly responsibilities that require the Office's engagement: preparation of the president's budget, and drafting of the State of the Union address and the Economic Report of the President.
 Although the Counsel's Office is not the central player in any of these, it does perform the pivotal role of ensuring that the processes and the officials involved act in accordance with prevailing legal and ethical guidelines.